mistertay0dimon/BareC/README.md

 # BareC
 BareC it's a simple 16-bit CPU emulator written on C

+[Note: Due to difficulties, work on the project has been suspended.]

 ## What does it support?
 It's supports MOV, NOP, HLT